Asifkhan127001/Bugbounty/Bug_Bonty_Guide/Owasp_top_10/Broken_Access_Control/Access-control-vulnerabilities.md

 If the target user is an application administrator, then the attacker will gain access to an administrative account page.
 This page might disclose the administrator's password or provide a means of changing it, or might provide direct access to privileged functionality.

+## LAB

+ ## 1. Step
+    Asif Is Upgrade User
+    Login in and Caputer The Request In Burp Repeter